jawadIT/GrabSafetyChallenge/README.md

 FEATURE GENERATION :

+Basic Features :
                     Total Distance of Trip in KM's

                     Total Time taken for the Trip in Hrs

                     Each trip to be grouped by change in direction of trip and below features are calculated for each direction change

                     distance travelled

                     time taken

                     speed of travel

                     magnitude of accelaration [square root of sum of squares of accelaration mts/sec square in x,y and z axis]

                     degree of rotation [multipying rad/sec with fixed value 57.3]